$\mathbb{A}^1$-curves on log smooth varieties: Wonderful comapactifications

-For (3), it suffices to show the case when $G$ is simply connected.
-In this case, we know that each defining equation $f_i$ of $D_i$ is a $B\times B^-$-eigenfunction with the weight $(\chi_i,-\chi_i)$, where $\chi_i$ is a fundamental weight \cite[Proposition 6.1.11]{Brion-fbook}.
-Since $\Lambda$ is generated by the fundamental weights and $\nu_{D_i}(f_j)=\delta_{ij}$, we conclude that $\rho(D_i)$ is a simple coroot.
+For (3), it suffices to \R{consider} the case where $G$ is simply connected.
+In this case, we know that each defining equation $f_i$ of $\uD_i$ is a $B\times B^-$-eigenfunction with the weight $(\chi_i,-\chi_i)$, where $\chi_i$ is a fundamental weight \cite[Proposition 6.1.11]{Brion-fbook}.
+Since $\Lambda$ is generated by the fundamental weights and $\nu_{\uD_i}(f_j)=\delta_{ij}$, we conclude that $\rho(\uD_i)$ is a simple coroot.